Perspective | Garrett Gilbert, brave and unflappable, couldn’t do the impossible for Washington

 Garrett, this is Terry, our best receiver.
 Terry, this is Garrett, who was on New England’s practice squad last night.
 Find some chemistry — now!

-Early review of Gilbert: Unflappable and stalwart, even if put in an impossible situation.
-Look at these numbers — 20 of 31 for 194 yards without an interception or lost fumble — and anyone would have signed up for them Tuesday afternoon.
-He did not lose the game, because he did not cough up 519 yards to Eagles.
+Early review of Gilbert: unflappable and stalwart, even if put in an impossible situation.
+Look at these numbers — 20 for 31 for 194 yards without an interception or lost fumble — and anyone would have signed up for them Tuesday afternoon.
+He did not lose the game, because he did not cough up 519 yards to the Eagles.

 There’s so much else to say.

-The omicron variant of the coronavirus is in the process of disrupting the holiday season and beyond to a degree which we just don’t know.
+The omicron variant of the coronavirus is in the process of disrupting the holiday season and beyond to a degree that we just don’t know.
 School in 2022?
 Return to our long-forgotten offices?
 Impossible to say.
 What we know it has disrupted: Washington’s playoff drive.

 “I hope everybody’s being very careful,” said Coach Ron Rivera, whose roster and coaching staff were ravaged over a wild week.
 “I really do mean that.
 From what we’ve seen, it’s important that we take this omicron very seriously.
 It spreads like wildfire.”

 Virus aside, here are some relevant numbers that explain how Philadelphia came back from a somewhat stunning 10-0 first-quarter deficit to beat the WFT going away: Philadelphia ran 41 times for 238 yards.
-Philadelphia held the ball for 35 minutes and 17 seconds.
+Philadelphia held the ball for 35 minutes 17 seconds.
 Philadelphia quarterback Jalen Hurts threw for a score and ran for two more.
 Philadelphia is back in the playoff race because it did what it had to do against an opponent that couldn’t prevent any of it.

-Gilbert played Tuesday because of a specific set of circumstances at a specific point in our history — not as followers of Washington football, but as human beings.
+Gilbert played Tuesday because of a specific set of circumstances at a specific point in our history — not as followers of Washington football but as human beings.
 Gilbert faced the Eagles because of the new variant.
 It’s that simple.
 Starter Taylor Heinicke tested positive.
 Backup Kyle Allen is in the protocols.
-Rivera and offensive coordinator Scott Turner were familiar with Gilbert because they signed him in an emergency situation when they were all in Carolina.
+Rivera and offensive coordinator Scott Turner were familiar with Gilbert because they signed him in an emergency situation when they were with Carolina.
 That’s all the résumé he needed.

-And yet, the roster he tried to lead was severely hampered because some two dozen players had been in and out of covid protocols.
+And yet, the roster he tried to lead was severely hampered because some two dozen players had been in and out of the covid protocols.

 “We’re not going to do that,” Jonathan Allen said.
 “We’re not going to blame covid for what happened today.”

 Whatever the circumstances and responsibilities, Gilbert instantly became the latest symbol of Washington’s inherent instability at the sport’s most important position.
 That’s not necessarily fair, given the pandemic.
 But the numbers are undeniable.
-Since 2018, Washington has started 10 different players at quarterback.
-Look away from and take a moment to tick off as many names as you can, while considering what Gilbert went through to be here.
+Since 2018, Washington has started 10 players at quarterback.
+Look away and take a moment to tick off as many names as you can while considering what Gilbert went through to be here.

 “Obviously, a little bit of a whirlwind,” Gilbert said.
 “Less than ideal circumstances for all the guys in there.”